Ma'ayan Harod: Names and identification with biblical events

-Little consensus has emerged regarding the association of either Biblical place name.
+Little consensus has emerged regarding the association of either biblical place name.
 The connection of Ain Jalut with the Jezreel spring was rejected by John Wilson in 1847, who identified the Jezreel spring as closer to the ancient city, known today as "Ein Jezreel".
 In 1874, Victor Guérin countered that although there is a spring closer to the ancient city of Jezreel, the spring in Ain Jalut is much larger and is therefore more likely to be the spring where Saul set his military camp.
-In 1920, George Adam Smith in 1920 identified the "fountain which is in Jezreel" in Ein Ganim (Jenin), on the other side of Mount Gilboa.
+In 1920, George Adam Smith identified the "fountain which is in Jezreel" in Ein Ganim (Jenin), on the other side of Mount Gilboa.
 Smith suggested that "Jezreel" in that context was not the city, but the name of the district in which the biblical spring was located.

-In 1882, Claude Reignier Conder then identified the En Harod with "Ain el-Jemain", a spring in the nearby Beit She'an valley.
-En Harod was associated with Ain Jalut again by the Encyclopaedia Biblica in 1903, and by Smith in 1920.
-In 2017, Israel Finkelstein and Oded Lipschits also rejected a link between En Harod and Ain Jalut, asserting that the Battle of Gilboa actually took place near Shechem (modern day Nablus), after which the Israelites chased the Midianites to Succoth, which is east of the Jordan River.
+In 1882, Claude Reignier Conder identified the biblical En Harod spring with "Ain el-Jemain", a spring in the nearby Beit She'an Valley.
+Biblical En Harod was again associated with Ain Jalut by the Encyclopaedia Biblica in 1903, and by Smith in 1920.

+Theory: biblical En Harod was near Shechem

+In 2017, Israel Finkelstein and Oded Lipschits rejected a link between biblical En Harod and Ain Jalut, asserting that the Battle of Gilboa actually took place near Shechem (modern day Nablus), after which the Israelites chased the Midianites to Succoth, which is east of the Jordan River.
 They noted that Josephus also located the battle next to the Jordan River in Antiquities of the Jews.